codeliner/bookdown-template/docs/tutorial/event_sourcing_basics.md

 }

 ```
-A meaningful named constructor using the Ubiquitous Language is great way to let the code document itself.
+A meaningful named constructor using the Ubiquitous Language is a great way to let the code document itself.
 The `Basket` aggregate requires a `ShoppingSession` and a `BasketId` to start the shopping session.
 Both are value objects that we're going to add next.

+*Note: BasketId becomes the identifier of the aggregate but it is created outside of the aggregate.
+That's a common pattern in
+a CQRS system.
+For example the frontend can create a BasketId using a JavaScript UUID library and send the BasketId to
+the backend.
+Remember from the introduction chapter: Handling a command has no response other than success or failure.
+In case
+of success the frontend can use the BasketId to fetch state of the Basket from a read model.
+Later in the tutorial we'll
+see that in action.
+For now just keep in mind that aggregate ids are created by the client or application layer
+if a CQRS architecture is used.*

 *File: ./Basket/src/Model/Basket/ShoppingSession.php*
 ```php